MichaelSquires/AdventOfCode/2017/README.md

 instead of `17, 31, 73, 47, 23`, I added `0x17, 0x31, 0x73, 0x47, 0x23`.
 Obviously, that caused my calculations to be
 wrong.
 After about an hour of beating my head on it, I went back and validated my solution with the challenge text and realized my mistake.

+#### Day 12 ####
+I used [NetworkX](https://networkx.github.io/) for this challenge.
+First, it made solving this challenge super easy.
+Second, NetworkX is a really amazing library.
+I'll definitely be using this one again in the future.